Arrested while seeking a citizens arrest of

 It’s due to three factors:

-And yes, OK, being a Quaker probably does have a little something to do with that too.
+And yes, OK, being a Quaker probably does have a little something to do with that too – since I am required to act, upon long reflection and discernment, from conscience.

 I did not decide to “arrest the Cabinet” on that day.
 However, given the likely probabilities, I had to accept – all other options failing to archive progress – that such action might be required.

-What troubled me at that point was David Cameron's recent speech to the CBI conference.
+What troubled me at that point was David Cameron’s (then) recent speech to the CBI conference.

 The whole ‘shale gas’ project had started under New Labour in the early 2000s, and had been launched, with no fanfare or recognition, under the 13th On-shore Oil and Gas Licensing Round.
 It was putting that together with information I was receiving from the USA which led me to start looking at ‘fracking’ in 2009.